charlie-daniels/rps/README.md

 # rps
-Rock paper scissors javascript game
+Rock paper scissors javascript game.

+This was made as part of [The Odin Project](https://www.theodinproject.com/about).